barryclark/jekyll-now/_posts/2019-03-15-think-java-how-to-think-like-a-computer-scientist.md

     }
 }
  ```
 Java programs are made up of class and method definitions, and methods are made up of statements.
-A statement is a line of code that performs a basic operation. this line is a print statement that displays a message on the screen:
+A statement is a line of code that performs a basic operation.
+This line is a print statement that displays a message on the screen:
 ```
 System.out.println("Hello, World!");
 ```